teesha902/FYP_ASMLab/scripts/readme.md

 Currently, only the first led event is used.
 Furthermore, output saving is done by `output_path/<animal number>/<animal number>_<day>_<subset number>` .

 The columns are set as shown below.
+(OUTDATED)

 ```
     columns = ["Frames","Tail_X","Tail_Y",'Tail_L',